EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Introduction

 \subsection{Approach Overview and Contributions}

-In light of such above discussions, we propose \textbf{\mframe}, a new encode, train and interpret pipeline for dynamic graph representation learning, of which the goal is to achieve: 1) effective and efficient encoding of the input dynamic graph with its event history; 2) principled loss design accounting for both prediction accuracy and history fitting; 3) scalable (spectral domain) post-analyzing on large dynamic graphs.
+In light of such above discussions, we propose \textbf{\mframe}, a new encoding, training and interpreting pipeline for dynamic graph representation learning, of which the goal is: 1) effective and efficient encoding of the input dynamic graph with its event history; 2) principled loss design accounting for both prediction accuracy and history fitting; 3) scalable (spectral domain) post-analyzing on large dynamic graphs.
 The holistic overview of {\mframe} is shown in Fig.~\ref{fig:overview}.

-This paper is a significant extension (almost new)\footnote{Compared with the proceeding, extensions can be summarized in three folds: i) we extend to a general representation learning framework on dynamic graph from the task-specific method for link prediction; ii) we propose a principled training scheme that consists of task-agnostic TPP posterior maximization and task-aware loss with a masking strategy designed for dynamic graph; iii) we devise a spectral quantitative post-analyzing technique based on perturbations, where a scalable and orthogonalized graph Laplacian decomposition is proposed to support the analysis on very large graph data.} of the preliminary works\cite{chen2021learning}.
-Our contributions are as follows:
+This paper is a significant extension (almost new)\footnote{Compared with the conference version, extensions can be summarized in three folds (see also Table~\ref{tab:algsurvey}: i) extend to a general representation learning framework on dynamic graph from the task-specific method for link prediction; ii) propose a principled training scheme that consists of task-agnostic TPP posterior maximization and task-aware loss with a masking strategy designed for dynamic graph; iii) devise a spectral quantitative post-analyzing technique based on perturbations, where a scalable and orthogonalized graph Laplacian decomposition is proposed to support the analysis on very large graph data.} of the preliminary works~\cite{chen2021learning}.
+The main contributions of this work are as follows: